ROCm/half/README.txt

 containing all the functionality, which can be directly included by your projects, without the neccessity to build anything or link to anything.

-The library imposes some requirements on your C++ implementation (espcecially regarding C++11 support):

-  - IEEE 754 conformant single-precision 'float' type (should be the case on most modern platforms).

-  - Support for C++11 fixed-width integer types from <cstdint>.

-  - Support for certain C++11 single-precision mathematical functions from
-    <cmath> for their half-precision counterparts to work (optional).
+The library needs an IEEE-754-conformant single-precision 'float' type, but this should be the case on most modern platforms.
+Whereas the library is fully C++98-compatible, it can profit from certain C++11 features.
+Support for those features is checked by the library at compile (or rather preprocessing) time automatically, but can be explicitly enabled or disabled by defining the corresponding preprocessor symbols to either 1 or 0 yourself.
+This is useful when the automatic detection fails (for more exotic implementations) or when a feature should be explicitly disabled:

+  - Static assertions for extended compile-time checks (enabled for VC++ 2010, gcc 4.3, clang 2.9 and newer, overridable with 'HALF_ENABLE_CPP11_STATIC_ASSERT').

-  - Support for C++11 user-defined literals for half-precision literals to work (optional).
+  - User-defined literals for half-precision literals to work (enabled for gcc 4.7, clang 3.1 and newer, overridable with 'HALF_ENABLE_CPP11_USER_LITERALS').

-  - Support for C++11 'std::hash' from <functional> (optional, only if hashing enabled by defining 'HALF_ENABLE_HASH').
+  - Special integer types from <cstdint> (enabled for VC++ 2010, libstdc++ 4.3, libc++ and newer, overridable with 'HALF_ENABLE_CPP11_CSTDINT').

+  - Certain C++11 single-precision mathematical functions from <cmath> for their half-precision counterparts to work (enabled for libstdc++ 4.3, libc++ and newer, overridable with 'HALF_ENABLE_CPP11_CMATH').

+  - Hash functor 'std::hash' from <functional> (enabled for VC++ 2010, libstdc++ 4.3, libc++ and newer, overridable with 'HALF_ENABLE_CPP11_HASH').

-It has been tested successfully with Visual C++ 2010, gcc 4.5-4.7 and clang 3.1.
+The library has been tested successfully with Visual C++ 2010, gcc 4.4-4.7 and clang 3.1.
 Please contact me if you have any problems, suggestions or even just success testing it on other platforms.